 What is Taiwanese Popcorn Chicken?

 Taiwanese Popcorn Chicken is a popular street food item found at night markets in Taiwan.
-It’s my favorite type of fried chicken because the chicken pieces are seasoned with a spice-packed soy sauce marinade that keeps them juicy—and each bite is coated with a light and crispy coating made of tapioca or potato starch batter.
+It’s my favorite type of fried chicken because the chicken pieces are seasoned with a five-spice powder infused soy sauce marinade that keeps them juicy—and each bite is coated with a light and crispy coating (normally corn starch or potato starch).
 The key spices in the marinade are Chinese five spice blend and ground white pepper, which give this popcorn chicken its distinctive, crave-worthy flavor.

 Taiwanese Popcorn Chicken is typically paired with fried Thai basil as well, which taste like crispy anise-flavored green chips!